spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 Running the command #do sh run allowed me to view the router’s current settings.
 This includes: Hostname, Interface settings (like IP addresses), Routing protocols, Passwords (if not encrypted), VLAN configurations.
 I saw the hostname and password were enabled.Additionally, the service password-encryption command was not enabled in the *before encryption for r2* screenshot (based on password visibility)
-This command helps confirm if the changes I made in configuration mode are active.

-The enable password network command was applied

-The service password-encryption command was either enabled or not yet used (based on password visibility)

-Other interface settings were reviewed for accuracy

-🛠️ Why This Matters:
-This command helps confirm if the changes I made in configuration mode are active.
-It’s especially helpful in troubleshooting when a router isn’t behaving as expected — for example, if a password doesn’t seem to be working, or an IP address isn’t configured properly.
+This command helps confirm if the changes I made in configuration mode are active.Not every change is immediately obvious unless verified.

-🧠 What I Learned:
-Not every change is immediately obvious unless verified.
 Using show running-config gave me confidence that my settings were correct before testing further.